-- B. Standpipe Connections: Standpipe connections shall have 21/2" hose valves for use by the Fire Department only.
-Existing user type connections may remain. - C. Fire Pump Test Hydrants: See 213000. - D. Connection Signage: All fire department connections shall be marked with a reflective sign mounted 4' to 6' high on buildings above the fire department connection.
-The sign shall be the same as the standard sign used by the City of Gainesville (see Drawing 15300-A). - E. Fire Department Connections shall be protected with locking "Knox" caps.
+- B. Standpipe Connections: Standpipe connections shall have 21⁄2" hose valves for use by the Fire Department only.
+Existing user type connections may remain. - C. Fire Pump Test Hydrants: See 213000. - D. Connection Signage: All fire department connections shall be marked with an unobstructed sign mounted 4' to 6' high on buildings directly above the fire department connection.
+The sign shall have the lettering "FDC" on it.
+This lettering shall be a minimum of 6" tall and be white letters on a red background.
+The sign shall be high intensity prismatic reflective aluminum. be the same as the standard sign used by the City of Gainesville (see Drawing 15300-A). - E. Fire Department Connections shall be protected with locking "Knox" caps.
 Caps will be provided and installed by UF Environmental Health & Safety (EH&S) Fire Equipment Services, with the cost billed to the project.